all-maps-lie/all-maps-lie-2020/weeks/week_01.md

 <!--
 * What is a map? what can a map be?
   * Everything is Spatial - overview of mapping, what it is/isn't, what it can be, and what it means for us in media art/design.
+  * * Setting the stage:
+  * What is a map?
+And Why it doesn't matter
+  * Why do we map?
+  * Who maps?
+* Course goals:
+  * To practice paying attention
+  * To ask geographic questions
+  * To explore spatial media
+  * To learn together
  -->

 > “A map does not just chart, it unlocks and formulates meaning; it forms bridges between here and there, between disparate ideas that we did not know were previously connected.” ― Reif Larsen, The Selected Works of T.S.
 Spivet